fnscoder/earthquake-api/README.md

 There are a few things I would like to improve in a further version of this project:
 * Add Sentry for better monitoring
 * Add Django debug toolbar or silk for performance measurement
-* Add a validation to avoid having repeated cities (currently the API doesn't validate duplicated cities entries)
+* Add a validation to avoid having duplicated cities (currently the API doesn't validate duplicated cities entries)
 * Integrate the Frontend with a location API such as Google Maps API when creating a new city
 * Add more tests
 * Configure pre-commit to run the tests and linter before any commit